avery-gfs/Computer-Science-3/03-wordle/README.md

 - Does your code implement the Wordle grading rules correctly?
 Do you have test cases that demonstrate this?
 Is your code split into components that can be tested separately? `"Error"` and `"River"` are your friends here.

+## Solution Roadmap

 There are many ways to approach this problem and structure your code.
 You are free to experiment and choose an approach that works for you.

-Here is a suggested list of steps to take:
+You can use the code in <Template.java> as a starting point.

+These are the following ordered steps I'd recommend following to solve this problem:

 1. Write a scoring method that identifies the "green" letters in a guess for a given hard-coded `guess` and `answer` pair.
 2. Update your scoring method to find "yellow" letters as well.